silx-kit/silx/doc/source/Tutorials/fit.rst

     Optimal parameters for y2 fitting:
         a=2.400000, b=-10.000000, c=15.200000, d=-24.600000, e=150.000000

-Fitting gaussians
+Fitting Gaussians
 *****************

-The :class:`FitManager` object is especially useful for fitting multi-peak gaussian-shaped spectra.
-The *silx* module :mod:`silx.math.fit.fittheories` provides fit functions and their associated estimation functions that are specifically designed for this purpose.
+The :class:`FitManager` object is especially useful for fitting multi-peak Gaussian-shaped spectra.
+The *silx* module :mod:`silx.math.fit.fittheories` contains fit functions and their associated estimation functions that are specifically designed for this purpose.

-These fit functions can handle variable number of parameters defining a variable number of peaks, and the estimation functions use a peak detection algorithm to determine how many initial parameters must be returned.
+These fit functions can handle a varying number of parameters defining a variable number of peaks, and the estimation functions use a peak detection algorithm to determine how many initial parameters must be returned.

-For the sake of the example, let's test the multi-peak fitting on synthetic data, generated using another *silx* module: :mod:`silx.math.fit.functions`.
+For the sake of example, let's test the multi-peak fitting on synthetic data, generated using another *silx* module: :mod:`silx.math.fit.functions`.

 .. code-block:: python